salesforce/tough-cookie/api/docs/tough-cookie.domainmatch.md

 ## Remarks

+This implementation is compliant with RFC6265 Section 5.1.3 and compatible with [draft-ietf-httpbis-rfc6265bis-22](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-22#section-5.1.3) which adds a clarifying note that both inputs must be canonicalized but is otherwise identical.

 \#\#\# 5.1.3.
 Domain Matching

 A string domain-matches a given domain string if at least one of the following conditions hold: